john-dohoney/letsencrypt-dcos/README.md

 # Let's Encrypt DC/OS!

+!!!
+Change to the Base -- Looks like LetsEncrypt made a few change, as of now, the only change is to the Dockerfile.
+Also, this has been tested on DC/OS 1.8.x and 1.9.x -- older versions but many peopl are still enjoying great success in production.
+So, tested with Marathon-lb 1.8 and 1.11

 This is a sample [Marathon](https://github.com/mesosphere/marathon) app for encrypting your [Marathon-lb](https://github.com/mesosphere/marathon-lb) HAProxy endpoints using [Let's Encrypt](https://letsencrypt.org/).
 With this, you can automatically generate and renew valid SSL certs with Marathon-lb.

 ## Getting started